HeWeMel/nographs/docs/source/gadgets.rst

 A cell position in a n-dimensional array can be stored and manipulated in an instance of this class.

-We can **create a Position, add and subtract other vectors, and calculate the manhattan distance of another vector to our position**:
+We can **create a Position, add and subtract other vectors, multiply an integer, and calculate the manhattan distance of another vector to our position**:

    .. code-block:: python